DinoChiesa/devjam3-20170405/Resources/oauth2-ac/README.md

 ## Setup

-You need to deploy this API Proxy.
-Then, you need an API Product, a developer, and a developer app, with its client_id and client_secret.
+If you are using this proxy as part of an Apigee-led hands-on workshop, the proxy has already been deployed for you, and you probably don't need to perform this setup.
+If you are using this proxy on your own, you will need to perform the following setup steps.

+1. Using the Apigee Edge Administrative UI, create the cache called "cache1" in the environment in which you will deploy the proxy.

+2. Deploy the API Proxy.
+You can use the UI, or a command-line tool.

+3. Again, using the Apigee Edge Admin UI, Create the following assets:

+   - an API Product.
+It should have scopes: A,B,C
+   - a developer
+   - a developer app.
 The app should have a redirect URI of https://dinochiesa.github.io/openid-connect/callback-handler.html .

-The API Product should have scopes: A,B,C
+   You need to then note the  client_id and client_secret (consumer key and consumer secret) of the developer app.

 ## To Kick off the flow: